-The sequence diagram for shore to ship short data message with ACK is shown in Fig. 37.
+The sequence diagram for shore to ship short data message with ACK is shown in Fig. 39.
 This protocol is used for short data messages that fit within a single transmission burst.

 The ship sends an ACK when the message is received correctly, otherwise the shore may automatically retry until the retry limit is reached.

-Figure 37
+Figure 39

-Shore to ship short data message sequence diagram
+Shore to ship short data message sequence diagram with ACK